3MAH/fedoo/docs/quick_start.rst

 Import library
 ______________

 The first step is to import the fedoo library.
-Obvisously, fedoo needs to be :doc:`installed <Install>`.
+Obvisously, fedoo needs to be :doc:`installed <install>`.

 .. code-block:: python